 The Syringe Access Fund was created in 2004 to support syringe exchange and public policy activities to reduce the risk of HIV infection, hepatitis C and other blood-borne pathogens among injection drug users and their sexual partners through expanded access to sterile syringes.
-To date, the SAF has awarded more than $10.4 million.
-Currently, leading partners are the Elton John AIDS Foundation, Levi Strauss Foundation, Open Society Foundations, Irene Diamond Fund and AIDS United.
+To date, the SAF has awarded more than $15.1 million.
+Currently, leading partners are the Elton John AIDS Foundation, Irene Diamond Fund, Levi Strauss Foundation, Open Society Foundations, Tides Foundation and AIDS United.

-For the Round Seven Grant Cycle, the Syringe Access Fund awarded approximately $2 million in new grants.
+For the Round Eight Grant Cycle, the Syringe Access Fund awarded approximately $2 million in new grants.
 Click here to review the press release.